 Fluoride or not?
-How much fluoride there should really be in your toothpaste?
+How much fluoride should be in your toothpaste?
 Is fluoride good or bad for you?

-We know that fluoride can be controversial and we get it, the struggle is real here.
-You may not know what theories to believe in after all, but here at Ordo we care for your teeth, so we gladly went through the effort of collecting some facts you should definitely get yourself familiar with!
+We know that fluoride has gotten a bad rep over the last decade and there is a lot of confusion in the industry.
+You may not know what theories to believe in, but here at Ordo we care for your teeth, so we went through all the data and collected some facts you should definitely get yourself familiar with!

 Here are 5 things about fluoride you should probably know: